marlonecobos/kuenm/README.md

 -   A folder containing the distinct sets of environmental variables (i.e., M\_variables in Figure 1) to be used (more than one is highly recommended, but not mandatory).
 These variables must represent the area over which models are calibrated.
 -   The maxent.jar application, available from the <a href="https://biodiversityinformatics.amnh.org/open_source/maxent/" target="_blank">Maxent repository</a>.
 -   A csv file containing training and testing occurrence data together (preferably after cleaning and thinning original data to avoid problems like wrong records and spatial auto-correlation).
 This data set consists of three fields: species name, longitude, and latitude.
 See Sp\_joint.csv, in Figure 1.
 -   A csv file containing occurrence data for training models.
 This file and the next file generally represent exclusive subsets of the full set of records.
-Occurrences can be subsetted in multiple ways (Muscarella et al., 2014), but some degree of independence of training and testing data is desired.
+Occurrences can be subsetted in multiple ways (Muscarella et al. 2014), but some degree of independence of training and testing data is desired.
 See Sp\_train.csv in figure 1.
 -   A csv file containing species occurrence data for testing models as part of the calibration process (i.e., Sp\_test.csv in figure 1).
 -   A csv file containing a completely independent subset of occurrence data—external to training and testing data—for a final, formal model evaluation.
 This dataset (i.e., for final model evaluation) is given as Sp\_ind.csv, in Figure 1.